by Cassandra, Isabel, Tom and Roland

 Benoit and Roland’s Adventure

 Tuesday we left the Harrison Hut and headed back to our camp at the half-way-to-the-Jeep-point, where we had stashed the tent.
 My back was giving me a lot of trouble so we stopped for the night.
-Benoit started off for the hot springs but turned back short of the destination when it began to rain.
+Benoit started off for the pools but turned back short of the destination when it began to rain.
 A few couples passed by our tent, going down to the hot water.

 Wednesday we headed back to the Jeep, removing some rocks on the 4WD portion of the road.
 Driving towards Pemberton, we encountered a large black bear, which pleased Benoit greatly; they don’t have wild bears in France.
 In Pemberton we put Benoit on the bus as he had business in Vancouver.
 By now I greatly missed the loss of my travelling companions, so to console myself I bought a night in the venerable Pemberton Hotel, which was fortunately being renovated, so fairly quiet, not counting the alarm going off in the beer and wine store three or four times during the night.